 Carl Jung: Aims and Aspirations

-- Carl Jung’s theory also called analytical psychology and it focused on archetypes
+- Carl Jung’s theory also called analytical psychology focused on archetypes

-- Archetypes are inherited images in the collective unconscious which shapes our perception of the external world and express themselves when we are distracted(Dreams and Fantasies).For Example- Sun, God, Mother Earth
+- Archetypes are inherited images in the collective unconscious that shape our perception of the external world and express themselves when we are distracted(Dreams and Fantasies).For Example- Sun, God, Mother Earth

 - The main assumption of Alfred Adler’s theory is that human behavior is purposeful and goal-oriented